The view of the Shenandoah Valley from Bird Knob, taken during the 2001 Catherine’s Fat Ass.

 If you have signed up for the run, either as a direct entrant or as a member of the wait list, please email RD Chelsea Smith if you find that you will not be able to come out for the run after all.
 This courtesy to your fellow runners and to the RDs is very much appreciated!

-In 2014, and after 14 wonderful years as Catherine’s FA’s director, event founder Jeff Reed decided to pass on the torch.
-As such, Dan Aghdam took over as VHTRC’s RD for this very difficult, hot, and awesome (you might not think that after you finish) event.
-And for 2022, the transition to a new era will begin, with Chelsea Smith directing the event with Dan.
-In 2023 Chelsea will take over as the solo CFA RD, as Dan will be taking the helm at the Massanutten Mountain Trails 100 Miler that year.
+In 2014, and after 14 wonderful years as Catherine’s FA’s director, event co-founder Jeff Reed decided to pass on the torch.
+At that time Dan Aghdam took over as the VHTRC’s director for this very difficult, hot, and awesome event.
+In 2022, the transition to yet another era began, with Chelsea Smith directing the event that year with Dan.
+In 2023 Chelsea took over as the solo CFA RD, as Dan took the helm at the Massanutten Mountain Trails 100 Miler that year.

-1. The course will have 6 Aid Stations.
+1. Your CFA 50k course will have 6 Aid Stations.
 Aid stations 1, 2, 5, and 6 will be fully stocked.
 Aid stations 3 and 4 will have water only.
+[Note: AS 1 and 6 are at the same location - Bird Knob; AS 2 and 5 are also at the same location - at the base of Catherine’s Furnace.]

 3. All runners who enter the event will have to stay on the course.
 If you choose to take a different path you are required to drop out of the event at an AS and you must let the AS Captain know that you are dropping out.
 From that point on you are on your own.